 Everyone wants to make it easier for their customers to get the information they need when they need it most.
 Therefore, it’s important to have a knowledge base.
 That way, you have everything set up so that people can click on any question and get relevant answers.

-Learn about the knowledge base definition, find pertinent knowledge base examples, and focus more on knowledge management software that can help you.
+Learn about the definition, find pertinent examples, and focus more on knowledge management software that can help you.

 What is Knowledge Base?

-The traditional knowledge base definition indicates that this is a published collection of documents and information.
+The traditional definition indicates that this is a published collection of documents and information.
 This includes how-to guides, frequently asked questions, their answers, and troubleshooting assistance.